 On-chain Metrics of Vechain

 Below you see the number of wallets holding different amounts of Vechain.
-Notice that the vast majority lies in the 100 – 50 00 range.
+Notice that the vast majority of wallets hold between 100 – 50 00 range.

 That’s a good thing, as a well-distributed token indicates more decentralization, and prevents “dumps” by large token holders to manipulate the price.